danielreardon/pta_priors/README.md

 ## Example: signal.py

 There is a default analysis which is very easy to run, as shown below.
-It allows to model the distribution (prior) of power-law pulsar spin noise (achromatic red noise) parameters as a truncated Normal distribution without covariance:
+It allows to model the distribution (prior) of power-law pulsar spin noise (SN, achromatic red noise) parameters as a truncated Normal distribution without covariance:
 ```
 from pta_priors import signal